h3ct0r/h3ct0r/README.md

 ### Hello 👋!

-I'm a robotics researcher, maker, and a PhD student!
+I'm a robotics and ML researcher and maker!

 - 🔭 I’m currently working on mobile robotics, navigation and exploration :robot:.
 - I'm also passionate about artificial intelligence, computer vision, and cyber-security :unlock:!
-- 📫 How to reach me: drop a message on [my personal site](http://hector.azpurua.me/ "h3ct0r's Homepage") or open an issue.
+- 📫 How to reach me: drop a message on [my personal site](https://h3ct0r.github.io/ "h3ct0r's Homepage") or open an issue.

 <!--
 **h3ct0r/h3ct0r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.